-All interested applicants should submit applications using the AAPI online application process.
-Please check the AAPI internship directory for updated application due dates.
+All interested applicants should submit applications using the AAPI online application process by November 2, 2020.
+Applicants will be notified about interview decisions by November 16, 2020.

 The internship begins the first week in July and ends at the end of the following June.